 Who am I?
 My name is Mary Wark and I have chosen Frederick, Maryland to age in place.
 In 2013 I started thinking about life after retirement and made a series of personal decisions about my ambitions for the future.
 Top on my list was writing, so I started my info/attitude blog on how boomers and older seniors can find ways to stay in their homes as they age.
-I read/research over a dozen sources on healthy aging, affordable housing issues, the looming crisis of Alzheimer’s, financial pitfalls and grind it up in a weekly blog that looks at aging in place from the perspective of someone actually doing it.
+I read/researched over a dozen sources on healthy aging, affordable housing issues, the looming crisis of Alzheimer’s, financial pitfalls and grind it up in a weekly blog that looks at aging in place from the perspective of someone actually doing it.
+More recently I have added fiction writing to my list of ambitions.
+On November 5, 2019 I will be releasing my novel Days of Future Found on Amazon, Barnes & Noble and other outlets.
+It also has to do with aging but in a different speculative view.
+Find out more at https://silverreads.com.

 As far as my credentials, I obtained my CAPS (Certified Aging in Place Specialist) certification as of 2014.
 I held a CRC certification (Certified Rehabilitation Counselor) for over 40 years.
 That means working primarily with vocational issues for the disabled.
 I left my LPC credential (Licensed Professional Counselor) behind in another state.
 At this point with a Masters in Counseling I would rather coach than counsel.